flurdy/blog/_drafts/degoogling.md

 #### Google Photos

 I have some very old albums from the Picasa days.
-But I avoided their Photos service like a plague when Google forced us to use Google Plus which I refused to use.
+But I avoided their Photos service like a plague when Google forced us to use Google Plus which I refused.

 Since Google Plus is no more and Google Photos is now a standalone service  it is again an alternative especially as many people I know highly recommend it.